Want the perfect workout program?Take Quiz

 Here are 5 different variations of dumbbell triceps extensions that play with the different training variables above.
 It's good to switch up these variables over the course of your training to keep your muscles "guessing".

-This movement, also known as a skull crusher, is an excellent variation of the dumbbell tricep extension.
+This movement, also known as a lying French press, is an excellent variation of the dumbbell tricep extension.
 One of the main factors to note while lying down during the exercise is to keep the back neutral and core engaged as the weight goes up and down.
 Keeping the feet flat on the floor can help with this as well!
 Grip can be varied in the lying tricep extension, so play around with it and see what position feels best.

 This particular variation of the dumbbell tricep extension works the skill of isolation; this requires a bit more stability and overall coordination, more so than if you were doing the tricep extension using both arms.
 However, the seated position does give you some assistance in regards to keeping your core properly engaged, and allowing you to see if your back begins to arch as you press upward.
 Start light with this if needed, and work your way up from there.